Jitendra-Dash/Basic-of-Neural-Network/README.md

-## In order to understand something We have to ask quetions .
+## In order to understand something We have to ask questions .
 Lots of questions !!!!

 You can use the [editor on GitHub](https://github.com/Jitendra-Dash/Basic-of-Neural-Network/edit/master/README.md) to maintain and preview the content for your website in Markdown files.